 A lot of people have the same dilemma with fizzy water and soft drinks – buying the bigger bottles are better for the planet, but lose their fizz.
 Buying smaller bottles, which keep their fizz end but produce a mountain of plastic waiting to be recycled.
 Try out a water carbonator like Sodastream.
 They are cheap, both to buy and in the long term, and produce zero extra packaging – an easy win for the eco-budgeteer!

-Investing in smart home systems
+5. Investing in smart homes

 You will have noticed with the popularisation of the Amazon and Google home assistants that smart homes are very rapidly going from being Science Fiction to everyday life.
 With that, the scope for improvements in people’s lives are vast.
 One such way is with energy automation.